asimwethecoder/faithmissionsstonesfoundation/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).# faithmissionsstonesfoundation
+This is a web app built using React, NextJS, Nodejs, Vercel.# faithmissionsstonesfoundation